 Like Call4Health, Stericycle offers the full range of services minus nurse triage.
 They also do a few things Call4Health does not typically do, such as process and verify insurance information over the phone.
 This is ideal if you have a lot of first time patients.
 Call4Health also records personalized messages for appointment reminders and offers call recording.
 While these advanced features partly explain the higher price tag ($2,000/month), it’s questionable whether or not they justify it.
 Call4Health has most of the same features for only around $300/month.

-Because HIPAA regulations can prohibit physicians from receiving patient messages via normal SMS text, each of these services offer a secure mobile app for messaging.
-Of the 3, Ringadoc is the most solid.
-In particular, it has a feature where you can call patients back using your office phone number.
+Because HIPAA regulations can prohibit physicians from receiving patient messages via normal SMS text, both of these services offer a secure mobile app for messaging.

 Call4Health has a basic mobile app for receiving messages.
 As with the other apps, it adds extra security measures to comply with HIPAA standards of patient confidentiality.
 The cost for the mobile app is $6/month.

 There’s not too much in the way of user reviews for these services, however we were able to gauge their reputation by reading employee reviews on Indeed and and reading customer reviews on the app store.
-From what we heard, all 3 appear to be reliable and professional services.
+From what we heard, both appear to be reliable and professional services.

 Call4Health has mostly positive reviews on Indeed.
 Many employees note the higher level of responsibility they get compared to a regular call center job and the specialized medical knowledge they receive.
 Still, it doesn’t seem immune from the typical call center grind, such as the high call volumes and repetitive work.